jdrakes21/Sports-Performance-Optimization-through-Machine-Learning-for-Injury-Prevention-and-Recovery-Analysis/README.md

 - Open the notebooks (`day_approach.ipynb`, `week_approach.ipynb`) in **Google Colab**.
 - Run the model evaluation cells at the end — hoverable visualizations will render automatically.
-- Interactive plots are also saved as `.html` files in the `docs/` folder and viewable via browser.

  **Note:** Injury rate visualizations by feature remain static for now but may be upgraded in a future update.